 - Are there any aspects of Watermark’s Seven Essentials or Full Doctrinal Statement that you either disagree with or lack a firm position on?

-If you want something to do in your time with the Lord in the days (weeks/months?) ahead, grab this list and get busy with your community wrestling with what the Spirit says about each of these issues.
-I’m sure I don’t need to remind you that He has recorded His thoughts in His word and His thoughts are going to run contrary to the world’s and our flesh’s leanings (Prov 14:12).
-I pray your study and alignment with the Spirit’s leadership in each of these areas will lead to great days in your life and in the lives of those you lead.
-Leadership matters like nothing else.
+If you want something to do in your time with the Lord and/or your time with community, grab this list and get busy wrestling with what God and Scripture says about each of these issues.
+Spoiler alert: God’s thoughts are going to run contrary to the world’s and our flesh’s leanings (Proverbs 14:12).
+We pray your study and alignment with the Spirit’s leadership in each of these areas will lead to a closer relationship with Him.